 - Try to use a gentle soap with few chemical components.
 If you can get your hands on natural soap, that will be even better for your body!

-- The best way to apply a facial mask is to do it before showering, not after.
+- The best way to apply a facial mask is to do it before showering daily, not after.
 That way, your skin won’t absorb any irritating chemicals that might be present in the mask.

 We do not recommend drying off by harshly rubbing a towel against your skin; this can make it rough and dry.
 Instead, we suggest patting your skin dry, and applying a quality moisturizing cream before drying off.

-What is the best water temperature to use when showering?
+What is the best water temperature to use for showering daily?

-To finish up this article, we also want to point out the importance of water temperature, so here are a few tips.
+To finish up this article, we also want to point out the importance of water temperature.
+Here are a few tips.

 For a cooler shower, we recommend aiming for about 75° F, which will tighten up your skin.
 If you’re looking for a warmer shower, you should go for temperatures around 86° F, which will allow your whole body to relax.

-Similarly, hot water, around 104° C, will have a refreshing effect.
+Similarly, hot water, around 104° F, will have a refreshing effect.
 Yes, you read it right: refreshing.
 At this temperature, our body begins letting off its own heat, thus creating a fresh sensation.
-However, we recommend avoiding hot water in excess.
+However, we recommend not showering daily with hot water in excess.